 Then, let the excitement begin!
 Your guide will lead you on an hour-long journey into the desert where you’ll be able to enjoy rugged trails and sweet desert views.
 After your ride, you’ll be transported back to reality with a little dust and a lot of memories.

-The riverside town of Laughlin
+16. The riverside town of Laughlin

 Distance from Las Vegas: 97 miles, 1.5 hour drive

-Founded by Don Laughlin, who saw potential in this strip of Nevada land, Laughlin (the town) has grown from being just a small motel to a bustling destination with 10 casino hotels and a range of entertainment options.
+Some may know Laughlin as “a mini-Vegas by the river”, but it’s way more than that.
+Founded by Don Laughlin, who saw potential in this strip of Nevada land, Laughlin (the town) has grown from being just a small motel to a bustling destination with 10 casino hotels and lots of things to do.

-Enjoy a day at Lake Mead
+17. Enjoy a day at Lake Mead

 Distance from Las Vegas: 32 miles, 40 minute drive